 For students with appropriate expertise, from previous coursework or other experiences, the Program Committee welcomes research theses based on community-engaged research or public scholarship methodologies, as well as other formats such as the publication of a graphic novel, zine, magazine, or an online blog/website; the performance of a play, dance, performance art, public intervention(s), musical, music performance, album, spoken word performance; participatory projects like a set of workshops, socially engaged art, a public demonstration (such as a gathering or protest), a curated events (such as film screenings, a symposium, or an art show); or a cinematic project like a video (non fiction, fiction or both) or a TV/online episodic program.
 Alternative Thesis Guidelines

-Receipt of Honors in Women and Gender Studies / Gender and Sexuality Studies is a special distinction reserved for those students who have completed a thesis project with certain distinguishing characteristics and features.
+Receipt of Honors in Gender and Sexuality Studies is a special distinction reserved for those students who have completed a thesis project with certain distinguishing characteristics and features.
 The student must demonstrate a high level of self-motivation, independence, and continuous engagement in the project over the entire two semesters, and the thesis project should be exemplary in its design, methodological rigor, and creativity.
-The thesis and oral examination should use scholarship in the field of women and gender studies to advance our understanding of an important topic.
+The thesis and oral examination should use scholarship in the field of gender and sexuality studies to advance our understanding of an important topic.
 The final thesis must develop the necessary background, theory and/or methodology for the project and the thesis should include a thorough discussion and citation of relevant, published literature.
 Students must exhibit comprehension of the debates related to their topic and successfully articulate how their work contributes to the scholarly conversation.
 Approach, process, thesis product, and oral examination all are important factors in a decision of whether to award Honors.
 The oral examination panel members, who may consult with the advisor, have final authority for judging whether the student has satisfactorily met the criteria for receipt of Honors.

 Students will also indicate the intention to pursue honors when submitting a proposal for a two-semester thesis proposal by the September deadline listed above.